 - Hurt the alleged victim if they do not comply

-Emotional blackmail is common for family law matters.
-For example, partners may manipulate their ex-spouses to conform to certain demands.
-However, this type of blackmail may also occur in any type of relationships like family, friends, and workplaces.
+Emotional blackmail is common for family law matters, where partners may manipulate their ex-spouses to conform to certain demands.
+However, this type of blackmail may also occur in any type of relationship ,like family, friends, and workplaces.
 Emotional blackmail may also be categorised as domestic abuse.

 3. Financial Blackmail